 There are some instances in which transcripts intentionally vary from the original audio interview.
 In keeping with standard oral history practice, interviewees review drafts of the transcripts so that they may make factual corrections and other emendations.
 In the early years of the project, some interviewees edited heavily; in addition, transcriptionists had some freedom to repair sentence construction and grammar.
 In recent years, substantive additions, deletions, or revisions, in particular any correction of fact, has been indicated in the transcript within square brackets.
 Brackets are also used to mark simple editorial expansions and clarifications.

-The Williams College Oral History Project interviews are governed by copyright regardless of the format in which they are stored or accessed.
+Williams College Oral History interviews are governed by copyright regardless of the format in which they are stored or accessed.
 They may not be downloaded, reproduced, quoted from extensively, published, transferred, or distributed without written permission of the Williams College Archivist.
 If you have questions regarding copyright, do not hesitate to contact us.